-LastiSeal® Concrete Stain and Sealer is a technological breakthrough – it waterproofs, strengthens, binds, and beautifies concrete in one step!
+LastiSeal® Concrete Stain & Sealer is a technological breakthrough – it waterproofs, strengthens, preserves, and beautifies concrete in one step!
 Choose from 36 unique colors to add color and excitement to your dull concrete.
-LastiSeal® is suitable for the most demanding general contractor, building owner, concrete artisan, or DIY homeowner.
+It is suitable for the most demanding general contractor, building owner, concrete artisan, or DIY homeowner.

-CONTAINS NO HARMFUL ACIDS – Similar to an acid stained effect, LastiSeal® Concrete Stain & Sealer provides concrete with an attractive, semi-translucent mottled look unlike the uniform color of concrete paints or stains.
-It will showcase the variegated natural texture of the concrete without leaving a film on the surface.
-LastiSeal® Concrete Stain & Sealer is water-based and contains no harmful acids making application safe and easy.
-Check out the comparison Acid Staining vs. LastiSeal® Stain & Sealer.
-What makes LastiSeal® unique?
+CONTAINS NO ACIDS – Similarly to chemical acid stains, LastiSeal® Concrete Stain & Sealer creates a spectacular, semi-translucent mottled look.
+It will showcase the variegated natural texture of the concrete.
+It permeates the concrete to infuse it with rich, deep hues without leaving a film on the surface.
+LastiSeal® Stain is water-based and contains no corrosive compounds.
+Safe and easy spray-on application.
+Ultra-low VOCs.
+No strong odors.
+What makes LastiSeal® Stain unique?

 "New Product Stains and Seals Concrete in One Step" – Product review by Concrete Network.

 Concrete is porous.
-Residential concrete typically contains 12 to 15 percent air but the pores (capillaries) are invisible, much smaller than the diameter of human hair.
+Residential concrete typically contains 12 – 15 percent air, but the pores (capillaries) are invisible, much smaller than the diameter of a human hair.
 The pores let in water vapor and eventually, liquid water by wicking or under pressure.
-LastiSeal® is not like other concrete stains.
-It combines two main ingredients:
+LastiSeal is unlike other concrete stains, it combines two main ingredients:

-1. DEEP-PENETRATING SEALER - The sealer in LastiSeal® (polyester-based) penetrates up to 4", hardens inside the pores, and acts as the bonding agent for the stain.
-Backed by a 15-Year Waterproofing Warranty, LastiSeal® will both strengthen and waterproof the substrate for years to come.
+1. DEEP-PENETRATING SEALER - The polyester-based LastiSeal® sealer penetrates deep (up to 4"), hardens inside the pores, and acts as a bonding agent for the stain.
+LastiSeal® waterproofs, strengthens, and protects the concrete and the stain itself for years to come.
+Backed by a 15-Year Waterproofing Warranty,

-2. PIGMENTED, SEMI-TRANSLUCENT STAIN - The UV-resistant color pigments penetrate and stain just below the surface for a long-lasting color.
+2. MINERAL STAIN PIGMENTS - The finely ground, UV-resistant color pigments, permeate and stain the concrete below the surface providing a long-lasting color.

 WATERPROOFS CONCRETE – Compared to acid staining or other stains, LastiSeal is much more durable because it also waterproofs the concrete.
-This protects both the stain and the concrete against water and efflorescence.
-It is an ideal sealer for staining and waterproofing outdoor concrete such as, driveways, patios, sidewalks, pavers, and pool decks because it is completely slip-resistant.
-LastiSeal® is also is used indoors as a concrete floor sealer for basements, slab-on-grade floors, shops, and restaurants.
+This protects both the stain and the concrete against water, alkalis, and efflorescence.

-UV-RESISTANT – For durability of the color, LastiSeal® Concrete Stain & Sealer resists UV rays, as proven on many projects in Southern California, Florida, and Hawaii.
+UV-RESISTANT – For durability of the color, LastiSeal® Concrete Stain resists UV rays, as proven on many projects in Southern California, Florida, and Hawaii.
 Check out "LastiSeal to the Rescue"

 ENVIRONMENT-FRIENDLY – Waterborne, no solvents, ultra-low VOCs compliant with all codes (CA).
 LEED Certified.
 Non-toxic, nonflammable, and non-hazardous.
-No strong odors.
+No fumes or strong odors.

 |LastiSeal® Concrete Stain & Sealer|